 3. High Challenge

 Challenge is central to every curriculum decision made at Plymstock School.
-Subject leaders and their teams select content for the curriculum that will challenge pupils and equip them with the knowledge and understanding that will enable them to flourish when they leave school.
-As such, the National Curriculum is recognised as a minimum entitlement for all pupils and regular opportunity is made for our curriculum to go beyond the National Curriculum so that our pupils are ready for the next steps, be that further education, higher education or the world of work.
+Subject leaders and their teams select content for the curriculum that will challenge students and equip them with the knowledge and understanding that will enable them to flourish when they leave school.
+As such, the National Curriculum is recognised as a minimum entitlement for all students and regular opportunity is made for our curriculum to go beyond the National Curriculum so that our students are ready for the next steps, be that further education, higher education or the world of work.

 4. The whole person

 At Plymstock School we want to develop well-rounded young people with a highly developed social conscience, ready to lead in their communities and beyond.
-Our curriculum will challenge pupils to uphold our core values of Compassion, Collaboration and Creativity, and develop their cultural capital, character and confidence.
-Our subject curricula, along with our wider enrichment opportunities and Life Education curriculum, will ensure that pupils leave Plymstock School as respectful, self-motivating and productive individuals who are able to actively engage in the world and importantly, make a difference.
+Our curriculum will challenge students to uphold our core values of Compassion, Collaboration and Creativity, and develop their cultural capital, character and confidence.
+Our subject curricula, along with our wider enrichment opportunities and Personal Development curriculum, will ensure that pupils leave Plymstock School as respectful, self-motivating and productive individuals who are able to actively engage in the world and importantly, make a difference.

 Key Stage 3 curriculum overview